 Shrimp and Crab Au Gratin is a luxuriant, elegant and impressive main dish that can be prepared earlier in the day (or up to one month ahead and frozen), making it ideal for a make ahead dinner.
-Delicate, sweet shrimp and lump crabmeat are baked with sliced mushrooms and artichoke hearts in a velvety smooth cheese sauce spiked with sherry and mustard.
+Delicate, sweet shrimp and lump crabmeat are baked with sliced mushrooms and artichoke hearts in a velvety smooth Mornay (cheese) sauce spiked with sherry and mustard.
 This scrumptious seafood au gratin is also flexible – you can use various shellfish and cheeses, to your taste.
 Plus, you can bake it in either individual dishes or as one luscious seafood casserole.

 There’s something so elegant about shellfish, so it’s often my go to for a special entrée.
 I’m particularly partial to shrimp and lump crabmeat.
 Their sweet, delicate flavor is extremely flexible, and lends itself to a variety of cuisines – from Southwestern, to Asian, French, Italian and even Cajun.